vivekvashist/TIL/git/git_terms.md

 **What is `.git` repository?**
  > Is a hidden directory where Git contains all information required for version control. `.git` is initilaized by `git init`. `.git` contains all the inforamtion required for version control. `.git` contains:

 > - 4 files:

 >     - `HEAD` - this file points to the branch you currently have checked out

 >     - `config` - project-specific configuration options

 >     - `decription` - file used only by GitWeb

 >     - `index` - staging area

 > - 4 sub-directiories:

 >     - `objects/` - all `objects` i.e stores all the content for your database (object database)

 >     - `refs/` - pointers to `commit` objects in that data(`branches`, `tags`, `remotes`, and more)

 >     - `info/` - keeps a global `exclude` file for ignored patterns that you don't want to track in a `.gitignore` file

 >     - `hooks` - contains client or server-side hook scripts

 > - 3 objects:
 >     - `blob` - files
 >     - `tree` - directories
 >     - `commit` - reference to a `tree`, parent `commit`

 > - 2 objects sub-directiories:
->     - `.git/objects/pack` -
+>     - `.git/objects/pack`
->     - `.git/objects/info` -
+>     - `.git/objects/info`
 >
 **How does Git store content?**
 > As a single file per piece of content, named with the `SHA-1` checksum of the content and its header.The subdir is named with first two characters of the `SHA-1` and the filname is the remaining 38 characters.
 All content is stored as `tree` or `blob` objects, `trees` corresponding to UNIX directories entries and `blobs` corresponding more or less to `inodes` or file contents.

 **What are plumbing commands?**
-> Low level commands that were designed to be chanined UNIX-style or called from scripts.
+> Low level commands that were designed to be chanined in UNIX-style or called from scripts.
 ```python
 git help git
 git help -av
 ```
 **What are porcelain commands?**
-> User friendly commands.
+> User friendly Git commands.

 **What is a branch?**
 > A `branch` is a simple pointer or reference to the head of a line of work.